-He’s the founder of Epic Freelancing, teaching you how to make a 6-figure income as a freelancer by mastering the business of freelancing.
+At the time of our interview, he owned Epic Freelancing, teaching you how to make a 6-figure income as a freelancer by mastering the business of freelancing.

 Honestly, this guy is a great example of what it means to be a lifestyle entrepreneur, designing a business that works for your lifestyle.